-Remove screws from base of popper
+Remove screws from the base of the popper

 To get the cord out you will either have to cut the thin wires (keeping careful note of what goes where) or destroy the plastic casing if there are not the plastic cone thingies connecting the wires together.
 These are called wire screws and they join wires safely- just twist them off.
 Putting them back is the reverse.

-Reconnect the wires and wrap them all together in electrical tape to keep everything neat, clean and safe.
+Reconnect the wires and wrap them all together in electrical tape to keep everything neat, clean, and safe.

 To put the metal base back on drill a little hole down each of the legs.
 This is where you will screw in the little screws to hold the base on.
 You can also skip this but the popper will be more stable and less likely to tip over.

 There is a tapered metal “sleeve” that forms the inside of the hopper.
 If you modified, you will have to place it upside down so that it fits over the lip it originally sat in.
 Drill two small holes through the sleeve into the lip- one on each side.
 Insert screw and tighten.
 This will prevent the sleeve from falling off at the worst possible moment- when you are pouring out your roasted beans- and dumping the contents on the ground.

 Your open-ended can should fit snugly over the top of this sleeve, creating a chimney.
 If you don’t do this, when your beans get lighter they will fly all over the place.
 I started with three cans originally but reduced it to one with experimentation.
 If you didn’t modify it, you still need the can.

 You are ready now to roast.
 But you need to consider some things: